 How many primary schools have electricity, clean water or accessible facilities?

-Barriers to education, Health and education convergence, Technology and education
+Barriers to education, Health and nutrition, Technology and education

 Poor conditions can prevent children from attending and learning - so these statistics from the UN spotlight the challenges in many countries.